 9. Transgenerational Hauntings in the landscape of Okinawa, Japan: Medoruma Shun’s Army Messenger (Kyle Ikeda)

-Rahul K Gairola, PhD (University of Washington, Seattle, USA) is The Krishna Somers Lecturer in English & Postcolonial Literature and a Fellow of the Asia Research Centre at Murdoch University in Greater Perth, Western Australia.
-He is the co-editor and author/ co-author of five books including South Asian Digital Humanities: Postcolonial Mediations across Technology's Cultural Canon (London: Routledge, 2020); Migration, Gender and Home Economics in Rural North India (New Delhi: Routledge, 2019); and Homelandings: Postcolonial Diasporas and Transatlantic Belonging (London & New York: Rowman & Littlefield International, 2016).
-He is also co-editor of special issues of Journal of Postcolonial Writing, South Asian Review, and Asiascape: Digital Asia, and previously taught at the Indian Institute of Technology Roorkee, India; The City University of New York, the University of Maryland, Baltimore County, and Seattle University, USA.
-He is Co-Editor of the Routledge/ Asian Studies Association of Australia (ASAA) South Asian Book Series and a lifetime member of Pembroke College, University of Cambridge, UK.
+Rahul K. Gairola, PhD (University of Washington, USA) is The Krishna Somers Senior Lecturer in English & Postcolonial Literature and a Fellow of the Asia Research Centre at Murdoch University in Greater Perth, Western Australia.
+He is co-editor and author/co-author of five books including South Asian Digital Humanities: Postcolonial Mediations across Technology's Cultural Canon (London: Routledge, 2020); Migration, Gender and Home Economics in Rural North India (New Delhi: Taylor & Francis, 2019); and Homelandings: Postcolonial Diasporas and Transatlantic Belonging (London & New York: Rowman & Littlefield, 2016).
+He is co-editor of special issues of Journal of Postcolonial Writing, South Asian Review, and Asiascape: Digital Asia, and previously taught at the Indian Institute of Technology Roorkee, India; The City University of New York, and Seattle University, USA.
+He is a lifetime member of Pembroke College, University of Cambridge, UK.

 Sharanya Jayawickrama, PhD (University of Cambridge, UK) was Assistant Professor in the Department of English Language and Literature at Hong Kong Shue Yan University, Hong Kong.
 She was previously Postdoctoral Fellow at the University of Macau and Lecturer in Literatures in English at the University of the West Indies, Jamaica.
 She was moreover an adjunct lecturer at the National University of Ireland, Galway, and King’s College, University of London, UK.
 Her published essays include field-shaping examinations of race, gender, and sexuality in Sri Lankan literature and culture.
 She passed away in September 2019.